JakeSpisak/FortEPiaNO_public_copy/README.md

 * `GLR_ZERO_MOMENTUM=1` uses the `G_L` and `G_R` values at zero-momentum transfer from [https://doi.org/10.1016/j.ppnp.2013.03.004](https://doi.org/10.1016/j.ppnp.2013.03.004) instead of the default ones.
 * `FULL_F_AB=1` allows to use the full matrix product in the F_ab functions that appear in the collision integrals.
 * `FULL_F_NU=1` allows to use the full matrix product in the F_nu phase space functions that compute nunu scattering and pair annihilation.
 If not used, only diagonal elements of the neutrino density matrix will be used.
-* `NO_MUONS=1` disables the contribution of muons to the energy budget of the universe.
+* `DO_MUONS=1` enables the contribution of muons to the energy budget of the universe.
 * `NO_NUE_ANNIHILATION=1` disables the contribution from neutrino to electron annihilation processes to collision integrals.
 * `RHO_OFFDIAG_INTERP_DIV_FD=1` enables to interpolate all the entries of the neutrino density matrix after dividing by a Fermi-Dirac distribution (by default, this is done only for diagonal entries).
 * `SINSQTHW=x` to set a custom value equal to `x` for the weak mixing angle (for example SINSQTHW=0.23).

-**WARNING**: the test suite will not work if the flag `NO_MUONS=1` is activated, or even if some modules have been compiled with that option.
-You will need to use `make clean` before `make tests` in order to be sure that everything works.

 ### 1.2.Interpolations
 The code, in the default compilation setup, is designed to avoid computing several integrals at each step and to use an interpolation instead.